Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Related Work

-\spectrum is also inspired by many system-wide monitoring research on malware detection, such as VMScope~\cite{johnson2011differential}, TTAnalyze \cite{bayer2006ttanalyze}, and Panorama \cite{yin2007panorama}.
-Emulated with Qemu, they use tainting techniques to trace the data-flow and intercept malicious behavior from whole-system processes. \spectrum differs by monitoring software behavior through system-wide system call hooking instead of data tainting, and maintains the interactions among different processes in a lightweight way.
-Some researchers have shown that malware have developed strong obfuscation capabilities to evade detection~\cite{balzarotti2010efficient,kharrazredemption,bayer2009insights}, and suggested detecting tools to avoid high level (user level) monitoring which may inform the malware of the existence of a tracing tool.
-Agreeably, the monitoring driver and the delay mechanism in \spectrum are both in kernel space.
-Canali \etal~presented the closest environment with \spectrum~\cite{canali12}.
-The goal of their work is to evaluate different types of models in malware detection.
-Their findings confirm that \textit{the accuracy of some widely used models is very poor, independently of the values of their parameters}, and \textit{few, high-level atoms with arguments model is the best one}, which corroborates our assumption.

-Even though a lot of work has been done on behavior-based malware classification/detection, on-the-fly detection still suffers from high false-positive rates due to the diversity of applications and the diverse nature of system calls invoked~\cite{lanzi2010accessminer}.
+Some lines of work focus on developing tools to detect evasive malware~\cite{balzarotti2010efficient}. \spectrum is resilient to anti-analysis because its monitoring mechanism operates at the kernel level.
+Other works using tainting techniques, e.g., VMScope~\cite{johnson2011differential}, TTAnalyze \cite{bayer2006ttanalyze}, and Panorama \cite{yin2007panorama}, emulate environments with QEMU, and trace the data-flow from whole-system processes. \spectrum differs from such works by monitoring software behavior through system-wide system call hooking instead of data tainting, while maintaining the interactions among different processes in a lightweight manner.
+Contrary to \spectrum, such tools might encounter challenges when deployed in practice.
+For example, Panorama \cite{yin2007panorama} relies on a human to manually label address and control dependency tags that should be propagated.
+Canali et al.~evaluated different types of models for malware detection.
+Their findings confirm that the accuracy of some widely used learning models is poor, independently of the values of their parameters, and high-level atoms with arguments model performs the best, which corroborates our experimental results.
+Further, the paper points out that on-the-fly detection suffers from even higher false-positive rates because of the diversity of applications and the system calls invoked~\cite{lanzi2010accessminer}.
+All these findings corroborate the results of our paper.